CIDS-484-Spring-2026/CLUEper/README.md

 Ensure the UI is simple enough to use while playing a physical game.

 Prepare the app for eventual iOS App Store release

+Milestone 3: I would like to get the legend removed from the AI assistant page.
+I was originally planning on completing that analysis page next.
+I will be renaming it since it won't be using any API for any AI chat..
+It'll be hard-coded.
+But for now, I think I'm going to use Milestone 3 to tranfer the whole project over to react.

 FEATURES